-The Selectmen, or if so appointed, the Building Inspector, shall serve notice of VIOLATION and ORDER to any owner or person responsible for the erection, construction, reconstruction, conversion, or alteration of a structure or change in use, increase in intensity of use, or extension or displacement of use of any structure or lot in violation of the provisions of this Bylaw or in violation of a permit or certificate issued under the provisions of this Bylaw, and such order shall direct the discontinuance of the unlawful action, use or condition and the abatement of the violation within a time to be specified by the Selectmen, or if so appointed, the Building Inspector.
+The Board of Selectmen, or if so appointed, the Building Inspector, shall serve notice of VIOLATION and ORDER to any owner or person responsible for the erection, construction, reconstruction, conversion, or alteration of a structure or change in use, increase in intensity of use, or extension or displacement of use of any structure or lot in violation of the provisions of this Bylaw or in violation of any approved plan, drawing, information or drawing pertinent thereto; or in violation of a permit or certificate issued under the provisions of this Bylaw, and such order shall direct the discontinuance of the unlawful action, use or condition and the abatement of the violation within a time to be specified by the Board of Selectmen, or if so appointed, the Building Inspector.
 Any owner, who having been served with a notice and who ceases any work or other activity, shall not leave any structure or lot in such condition as to be a hazard or menace to the public safety, health, morals or general welfare.